dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 In this section, you'll create two new, empty projects in dbt Cloud to serve as your foundational and downstream projects:

-- **Foundational projects** typically contain core models and datasets that serve as the base for further analysis and reporting.
+- **Foundational projects** (or upstream projects) typically contain core models and datasets that serve as the base for further analysis and reporting.
 - **Downstream projects** build on these foundations, often adding more specific transformations or business logic for dedicated teams or purposes.

 For example, the always-enterprising and fictional account "Jaffle Labs" will create two projects for their data analytics and finance team: Jaffle | Data Analytics and Jaffle | Finance.